Frequently Asked Questions

 pLEO stands for proliferated low Earth orbit.
 This means a constellation of many (hundreds or thousands, potentially) satellites orbiting at altitudes of less than 2000 km.
 Many current space-based military systems are orbiting further from the earth in orbits called medium Earth orbit (MEO) or geosynchronous Earth orbit (GEO).

 A proliferated architecture of small satellites allows for resilience by providing capabilities that are not compromised by disruption or defeat of a small number of assets.
-By employing such design principles as mesh networks, the National Defense Space Architecture (NDSA) is built to continue functioning in the event that individual nodes become unavailable.
-The satellites that comprise the NDSA are also smaller, cheaper, and quicker to deliver and replace than some of our exquisite defense space assets deployed in limited quantities.
+By employing such design principles as mesh networks, the Proliferated Warfighter Space Architecture (PWSA) is built to continue functioning in the event that individual nodes become unavailable.
+The satellites that comprise the PWSA are also smaller, cheaper, and quicker to deliver and replace than some of our exquisite defense space assets deployed in limited quantities.

 SDA’s model relies on proliferation as a key tenet.
 And our initial architecture will be primarily in low Earth orbit.